Blog Listen About Listen Free →

 Before the Tax Cuts and Jobs Act of 2017, alimony was deductible for the payer and taxable income for the receiver.
 For divorces finalized after December 31, 2018, that’s gone.
 Alimony is now:

 This changes the negotiation math significantly.
-Every dollar of alimony now costs the payer a full dollar (no tax break).
-Factor this into your proposals.
+If you’re the payer, every dollar of alimony costs you a full dollar (no tax break).
+If you’re the receiver, you keep every dollar (no tax hit).
+Both sides need to factor this into their proposals.

 Capital Gains on the House